 Universities have tried to staff call centers as best they can to address these questions, often using students whose first priority, of course, is their academic work.
 It’s just simply not feasible –not to mention exorbitantly expensive — to staff these call centers 24/7, so throwing more people at the problem isn’t the solution.
 And often, students don’t want to talk anyway.
 They want to use their mobile devices to get answers to their questions.

-Fortunately, chatbots are an ideal way to address the problem.
+Fortunately, chatbots custom developed for higher education are an ideal way to address the problem.
 Chatbots, which simulate human communication either via voice or text, provide a direct user experience without any intermediaries.
-They can be programmed to answer all types of questions that students may have, providing immediate information to address their needs – through text and SMS messages, chat discussions on the website or by phone.
+Chatbots for higher education can be programmed to answer all types of questions that students may have, providing immediate information to address their needs – through text and SMS messages, chat discussions on the website or by phone.

 Making the best first impression for recruitment